 - With colleagues in Education, foster a culture of learning and community among the Museum’s staff.

-- Attendance at Public Programs and other Education programs as needed, requiring evening, holiday and weekend work.
+- Attend Public Programs and other Education programs as needed, requiring a flexible schedule with frequent evening, holiday and weekend work.

 - Additional duties, as assigned.

-- Minimum of 3 - 5 years of management-level experience at a museum, historic house, or other cultural or heritage setting, planning and implementing talks and events programs for adults and children.
+- Minimum of 3 years of management-level experience at a large museum, heritage, arts or cultural setting, with demonstrable experience in producing a diverse range of successful programs for both adults and children.

-- Practical experience in project and personnel management (including volunteers and interns), budgeting and program evaluation.
+- Experience in successful project and personnel management (including volunteers and interns), budgeting and program evaluation.

 - Must be capable of undertaking multiple projects simultaneously and balancing long- and short-term priorities, with equal attention to big-picture goals and small logistical details.

 - Ability to work effectively and diplomatically with Museum staff, patrons, and representatives of community-based organizations.

 - A collaborative, energetic, pro-active work style, with demonstrated creativity, flexibility and grace-under-pressure.

 - Ability to lift 25 pounds.
 Frequent use of stairs required.

 The Museum of the American Revolution (www.AmRevMuseum.org) is an Equal Opportunity Employer.
 To apply, please send a cover letter including resume and three professional references to firstname.lastname@example.org.